 The forest sector in Liberia

 Forests are important contributors to Liberia’s formal and informal economies.
-For many communities, forests are critical to livelihoods but major drivers of deforestation include slash-and-burn agriculture, charcoal production and artisanal logging.
+For many communities, forests are critical to livelihoods.
+However, some of their practices, including slash-and-burn agriculture, charcoal production, and artisanal logging, constitute major drivers of deforestation.

 During Liberia's civil war in the 1990s and early 2000s, timber revenues were misappropriated and used to sustain the conflict.
 As a result, in 2003, the UN Security Council imposed sanctions on timber exports from Liberia.
 The UN lifted sanctions in 2006.
 Forest governance remains a challenge as relevant capacities are not yet in place.